 Tel.: (+351) 21 790 65 00

 Languages: Portuguese, Spanish, French and English.

 15 If I am in another country and the debtor is in this Member State:

 15.1 Can I address a request directly to such an authority or private organisation in this Member State?

-In its role as the Central Authority under the aforementioned Council Regulation (EC) No 4/2009 of 18 December 2008, the Directorate-General of Justice Administration will provide the necessary support as described in the reply to the question ‘If I am in this Member State and the debtor has his/her residence in another country: Can I obtain the assistance of an authority or private organisation in this Member State?’
+In its role as the Central Authority under the aforementioned Council Regulation (EC) No 4/2009 of 18 December 2008, the Directorate-General of Justice Administration will provide the necessary support as described in the reply to question 14.1.

 15.2 If so, how can that authority or private organisation be contacted and what kind of assistance can I receive?